 In Havana, you must take advantage of walking in Old Havana and its four principal squares each with a different purpose as well as allure.
 If you tire easily, remember that a good, strong café cubano or cold Cristal beer is at the next sidewalk café.
 And, if you decide you want to ride the streets of Old Havana one of the most common ways to get around is by bici-taxi.
 With as little as 5 CUC ($5.75), you can get from one square to the next and see Old Havana from a new perspective by a bicycle rickshaw.

 If you are interested in traveling to Cuba with me, you are in luck!
 In conjunction with the launch of my latest book, Cubicle to Cuba: Desk Job to Dream Job, I'm leading exclusive five-day tours to Cienfuegos, Trinidad, and Havana.
 Check out the May and October 2017 dates and details, here. (**SOLD OUT**)

-Don’t delay as I have only two-dozen spots.
-They’ll go fast!contact me.
-If you are interested in traveling to Cuba with me in 2018 and have a group of 10 family/friends that want to go with too,
+Don't delay as I have only two-dozen spots.
+They'll go fast!contact me.
+If you are interested in traveling to Cuba with me in November 2018, I have a group going to Havana, Viñales, Trinidad, and Cienfuegos.
+Contact me for details on November.
+However, if the timing is not right and you have a group of 10 family/friends that want to go with you, contact me.